clustersnake/hamster-madness/gdd.md

 ## Characters

 ### Player
-The user will control a hamster that walks in 4 directions and collects hamster balls.
+The player will control a hamster that walks in 4 directions and collects hamster balls.

 ### Enemies
 - Hamsters: Can collect hamster balls and will perform the same actions as the player.
 - Snakes: Will grow every time they eat a ball, a hamster or an enemy.
 - Spiders: web, hang, sting.
+- Roaches: byte.
-- cats: speed, throw ball, scratch.
+- Cats: speed, throw ball, scratch.
 - Bunnies: jump, speed, throw ball, stomp.
 - Rats: speed, byte, use two balls.
 - Mice: speed, byte, use one ball.